syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/End-user-Capability.md

 Specifies history of Find dialog</td></tr>
 </table>

-The methods associated with the FindHistory property are used to perform the following operations.
+The functions associated with the FindHistory property are used to perform the following operations.

 <table>
 <tr>
 <th>
-FindHistory method</th><th>
+FindHistory functions</th><th>
 Description</th></tr>
 <tr>
 <td>